 Properties of the diesel fuel can have a significant effect on the engine cold start capability.
-It is critical that the low temperature properties of diesel fuel are acceptable for the minimum ambient temperature the engine will see in operation.
+It is critical that the low temperature properties of diesel fuel are acceptable for the minimum ambient temperature the engine is expected to see in the operation.

-The following properties are used to define fuel low temperature capability:
+Following properties are used to define fuels low temperature capability:

-Cloud point
+- Cloud point

+- Pour point

-- Cold Filter Plugging Point (CFPP) - · Pour point
+- Cold Filter Plugging Point (CFPP)